chatwork/dockerfiles/gatling-s3-reporter/README.md

 https://gatling.io/docs/2.2/

 Gatling logs must be stored in S3 directory, with filename `*.log`.
-Gatling report page is created on directory which logs are stored.
+Gatling report page is created on directory where logs are stored.

 ## Usage